slambrick/mos2-defects/README.md

 ## Raw data

 Raw data used in the various scripts to produce the figures is in the `data` folder.
 In general SHeM data is stored in `.mat` files.

+## Processed data

+Three `.csv` files contain processed data, two have the diffraction intensity as a function of defect rate for the two different temperatures measured (`intensity_with_defext_120C.csv` and `intensity_with_defext_200C.csv`).
+The third contains the scan on SiO2 used for the data normalisation: `sio_background.csv`.